Asteria Advisory – One Year On!

 • Strong Data and Integration Foundations — Ensure clean, contextualized data flows across siloed systems (airport, airline, ground handler) to minimize misinterpretation risks.

-• Human-in-the-Loop Safeguards — Design AI as an augmentor, not replacer: provide transparent explanations, override options, and escalation paths for operators.
+• Human-in-the-Loop Safeguards — Design AI as an augmentor, not replacer.
+Entities must provide transparent explanations, override options, and escalation paths for operators.

 • Rigorous Scenario Testing — Simulate edge cases (weather extremes, cyber events, partial failures) during certification and ongoing validation, aligning with EASA/ICAO emerging AI frameworks.